Facebook's $140m Covid relief fund finally reaches NZ: How to get a slice

 But they do need a presence in Auckland, according to the fine print in the grant's terms and conditions.

-Facebook did not immediately respond to a query about the Auckland-only criteria.
+In something of a bricks-and-mortar throwback, a Facebook spokesman explained the programme is only available in cities where the social network maintains an office.

-A business also has to be for-profit, and number between two and fifty staff.
-It must have experienced "challenges" from the pandemic.
+Am applicant also has to be for-profit, and number between two and fifty staff.

 The conditions also include various data collection provisions, including: "We [Facebook] may collect (including by asking you to provide) information about the race and gender